adir-ch/micro-kit/README.md

 # Distributed Calculator
     A distributed calculator built with Microservices using go-kit, using etcd as service registry

+## Go-Kit architecture

+    - Setup
+        1. Setup is done in the cmd/service
+        2. Hook all endpoints + middleware in service.go

+    - Request flow: client req -> handler -> endpoint -> service (logic) -> endpoint -> handler -> client res
+        1. Request is received by the handler (transport specific)
+        2. The transport handler will convert / deserialize the data and will call the endpoint.
+        3. Endpoint will validate the input data and will call the service
+        4. The service will contain the business logic.

 ## Kit CLI Commands

     - Generate new services with HTTP endpoints: